News We Recently Launched AD Migrator and AD Reporter.

 14. Ensure Service-Connection-Point’s Configuration.

-MS Exchange 2013/2010 Client-Access server doesn’t take customer-protocols-processing responsibility, but at the same time, some settings are employed for Client-Access-server including certificate settings as well as virtual-directory settings.
+MS Exchange 2013/2010 Client-Access server doesn’t take customer-protocols-processing responsibility, but at the same time, you can employ some settings for Client-Access-server including certificate settings as well as virtual-directory settings.

 15. Ensure MS Exchange 2007 Version URLs Configuration.